DavidAni44/SAAD-assignment/Style.md

 * Bad, because working with external systems (e.g. stock procurement) will require more effort
 * Bad as it isn't portable and makes accessibility harder

-### Web Application
+### Microservice

-* Good, it will allow the solution to be more portable and make availability easier
+* Good, as they are more scalable with new components being able to be introduced without creating downtime for others
-* Good, developers are familiar with web dev skills, making development faster and allowing more features to be implemented within the deadline
+* Good as it is easier to identify and fix faults that appear
-* Good, database can be updated in real time
+* Good as it allows for easier development with each developer having a fixed goal
-* Bad, as scalability may be a concern
+* Bad as it increases complexity of the system
-* Bad, internet access will always be needed to use it
+* Bad as it communication considerations increase

 ### Three Tier Architecture